Tests and treatments

 This type of anaesthesia is often used for:

-The nerve block works by injecting local anaesthesia around the nerve bundle just above the back of the knee.
+The anaesthetic is then injected at the nerve bundle above the knee.
 This block ensures that you have excellent pain relief during the first couple hours after the surgery.